Collection (publishing)

 Four titles from the "Collection Blanche" published by Éditions Gallimard.

 In the field of book publishing, a collection or, more precisely, editorial collection (collection éditoriale; colección editorial; collana editoriale; coleção de livros), is a set of books published by the same publisher, usually written by various authors, each book with its own title, but all grouped under the same collective title.
-The collective title is the title of the collection, it must be mentioned on each book.
+The collective title is the title of the collection and must be mentioned on each book.

 The books that make up an editorial collection can be published in a specific order or not.
 When each volume in the collection has a serial number, it is called a numbered collection.

-A collection generally using distinctive, common formats and features.
-The title of a collection can be accompanied by the term "series" or its equivalents in other languages, such as in the English-speaking world, for example, the "Bibliothèque de la Pléiade", "Découvertes Gallimard" and "Que sais-je?" are all termed "book series" instead of collections.
+A collection generally uses distinctive, common formats and features.
+The title of a collection can be accompanied by the term "series" or its equivalents in other languages, such as in the English-speaking world; for example, the "Bibliothèque de la Pléiade", "Découvertes Gallimard" and "Que sais-je?" are all termed "book series" instead of collections.
 Conversely, Thames & Hudson's "World of Art" series was published as a collection in France and Spain.

 Brief history

 The Spanish publisher Gaspar y Roig's bookshop in 19th-century Madrid, when El Museo Universal is displayed in its shop window.

 In France, the concept of "collection" was invented by Louis Hachette, a 19th-century publisher, under the name bibliothèque, which means "library".

-In 19th and early 20th-century Spain, literary collection publishings such as "Biblioteca de Autores Españoles", "Biblioteca Mignon", "El Libro Popular" and "La Novela Corta" were in full swing.
-The "Biblioteca ilustrada de Gaspar y Roig", created in 1851 in Madrid, notably for its encyclopaedia-like contents.
-It contains not only the literary works (popular novels of the 19th century), but also reference work (dictionary), Comte de Buffon's Histoire Naturelle, Cesare Cantù's Storia Universale, Juan de Mariana's Historia general de España... and it even contains the whole Bible in Spanish (Biblia de Scío).
+In 19th- and early 20th-century Spain, literary collections such as "Biblioteca de Autores Españoles", "Biblioteca Mignon", "El Libro Popular" and "La Novela Corta" increased in popularity.
+The "Biblioteca ilustrada de Gaspar y Roig", created in 1851 in Madrid, is notable for its encyclopaedia-like contents.
+It contains not only literary works (popular novels of the 19th century), but also reference work (dictionary): Comte de Buffon's Histoire Naturelle, Cesare Cantù's Storia Universale, Juan de Mariana's Historia general de España, as well as the Bible in Spanish (Biblia de Scío).

 In Italy, the first editorial collection was the "Collana historica" (or "Collana historica de' Greci"), which included vulgarised works of twelve Greek historians, edited by the 16th-century humanist Tommaso Porcacchi and printed in Venice by Gabriele Giolito de' Ferrari from 1563 to 1585.
-They gave it this metaphorical use of the term: each work is a "ring" or "joy" of the collana (collana originally means "necklace").
+The use of collana in the title is metaphorical: each work is a "ring" or "joy" of the collana (collana originally means "necklace").

-In Portugal, the "Colecção Argonauta"—a collection of science fiction novels and short stories—appeared in 1953, created by the Portuguese publisher Livros do Brasil, which aimed to be a pioneer in the popularization of the genre in the country.
+In Portugal, the "Colecção Argonauta"—a collection of science fiction novels and short stories—appeared in 1953.
+The Portuguese publisher, Livros do Brasil, aimed to pioneer the popularization of the genre in the country.

 In Brazil, the "boom of collections" took place in a context of impressive growth of the publishing market.
-If the publication of collections was still thin on the ground in the 1920s, it would eventually rise and spread in the 30s.
+Though the publication of collections was still thin on the ground in the 1920s, it would eventually rise and spread in the 30s.

 In Romania, the "Biblioteca pentru toți" (lit.
 'Everyone's Library'), a pocket-sized collection, was created by the folklorist Dumitru Stăncescu in 1895.